shahadul-17/Sudoku-Simulator/README.md

 An application written in Java that can solve sudoku using backtracking.

 # What is Sudoku?
-According to Wikipedia, Sudoku is a logic-based, combinatorial number-placement puzzle.
+According to Wikipedia, sudoku is a logic-based, combinatorial number-placement puzzle.
 The objective is to fill a 9x9 grid with digits so that each column, each row, and each of the nine 3x3 subgrids that compose the grid contains all of the digits from 1 to 9.

 # Features
 1) Can save and load sudoku puzzle.